 At Eastcoast Fence, we specialize in fence installation and are knowledgeable about the regulations in New Jersey.
 Our team of experts can guide you through the entire process, from understanding the laws to designing and installing a fence that meets all requirements while fulfilling your specific needs.

-Get started on your fence installation project, call 732-905-0006 or contact our team for a successful and compliant NJ fence installation
+Get started on your fence project, call 732-905-0006 ext 111 or contact for a successful and compliant NJ fence installation